corda/corda/docs/source/cordapp-dependencies.rst

 This is because the code could evolve in completely different directions and users of that state who don't check the constraint would be misled.

 In Corda 4, to help avoid this type of confusion, we introduced the concept of Package Namespace Ownership (see ":doc:`design/data-model-upgrades/package-namespace-ownership`").
-It allows companies to claim different namespaces, and everyone on the network, if they encounter a class in that package that is not signed by the registered key, know it is invalid.
+Briefly, it allows companies to claim namespaces and anyone who encounters a class in that package that is not signed by the registered key knows is invalid.

 Given the above there are 4 possible solutions for reusable CorDapps: